Big Judy's Joy

 Mental illness is still something that’s a source of shame in our society.
 So many families are fearful and uncomfortable with addressing, discussing, sharing, and supporting mental illness.
 Too many young people struggle in isolation, just like my mom did when she was a young woman.

-Once I started college, I made it my quest to educate myself about my mom’s periodically “sickness,” the way she could go from uber-happy to uber-sad in seconds.
+Once I started college, I made it my quest to educate myself about my mom’s periodic “sickness,” the way she could go from uber-happy to uber-sad in seconds.
 I enrolled in a psychology class that opened my eyes and softened my heart towards my mother’s condition, and I took that knowledge back to my family: “My mom is not sick.
 She has bipolar disorder.
 Some people call it manic-depression.
 So stop calling her sick and show her some damn support.”
 I inherited my mom’s gusto, so speaking boldly comes naturally to me.
-Here I was, a college, freshman, and some of my family thought I had a lot of nerve telling them, grown folks, what they should and should not do.
+Here I was, a college freshman, and some of my family thought I had a lot of nerve telling them, grown folks, what they should and should not do.
 But I didn't back down.

 That was a turning point in my relationship with my mom.
 She was not present when I confronted my family because I knew the topic would be much too sensitive for her.
 But later, I went to visit her, and she said tearfully, "Thank you.
-You are the only one who understands me.
+You are the only one who understands me."
 From that point on, I did my best to empathize rather than criticize my mom for her wondrously complicated personality.
 Ultimately I became her advocate.
-And I came to understand that it was a role I’d played since I was five or six year’s old: sticking up for my mommy.
+And I came to understand that it was a role I’d played since I was five or six years old: sticking up for my mommy.

 Looking back on those times, I am reminded of the days in our one-bedroom apartment in Detroit, when my mom would make my favorite after-school snack: a peanut butter and jelly sandwich.
 Simple, yet delightful.
 I would sit at the kitchen table, and she’d bring the yummy sandwich with a glass of milk and two slices of orange.
 These were some of the happiest moments of my childhood.